robhabraken/content-hub-focal-point-cropping/README.md

 * Name: FocalPointY
 * Label: Focal point Y-axis coordinate

-Click `Publish` to publish the new schema for your assets.
+Click `Publish` or `Apply changes` (depending on your Content Hub version) to publish the new schema for your assets.

 ### Scripts